Cameroon's Biya easily wins 7th term; low Anglophone turnout

-Now analysts say the country faces further turmoil if Biya, who will be 92 when the new seven-year term ends, doesn't start preparing Cameroon for life without him after decades in power.
-Major cities saw heavy deployment of troops ahead of the election announcement as the government banned all opposition rallies.
+Now analysts say the country faces further turmoil if Biya, who will be 92 when the new term ends, doesn't start preparing Cameroon for life without him after decades in power.
+Major cities saw heavy troop deployment ahead of the election announcement as the government banned opposition rallies.

-Biya won with more than 71 percent of the vote, far ahead of Maurice Kamto's 14 percent.
+Biya received more than 71 percent of the vote, far ahead of Maurice Kamto's 14 percent.

 The Oct.
 7 election saw few voters in English-speaking regions after nearly a quarter-million people fled unrest by Anglophone separatists.
-The turnout in the Southwest was 15 percent and in the Northwest, 5 percent while Biya won in both regions with more than 77 percent of the vote.
-The overall election turnout was 53 percent.
+The turnout in the Southwest was 15 percent and in the Northwest 5 percent while Biya won in both regions with more than 77 percent of the vote.
+Overall election turnout was 53 percent.

 Fighting between the separatists' ragtag bands and security forces accused by rights groups of abuses has killed hundreds and posed a serious challenge for Cameroon, a close U.S. security ally against extremism and a new member of the U.N.
 Human Rights Council.